Nanox raises $110 million for medical imaging hardware

 According to the World Health Organization, roughly two-thirds of the world’s population lack access to medical imaging.
 As a result, many are forced to wait weeks or months for diagnostic results.
 Nanox — which crucially doesn’t yet have regulatory approval for its system, Nanox.Arc (Arc) — claims its X-ray source technology can lower the cost of imaging hardware from millions of dollars to $10,000, making it considerably more accessible.

-Arc is designed to promote the early detection of conditions discoverable by computed tomography (CT), mammography, fluoroscopy, angiogram, and other imaging modalities, and Poliakine says it will be offered under a pay-per-scan business model at prices “competitive” with alternatives.
+The Arc is designed to promote the early detection of conditions discoverable by computed tomography (CT), mammography, fluoroscopy, angiogram, and other imaging modalities.
+Poliakine says it will be offered under a pay-per-scan business model at prices “competitive” with alternatives.
 A planned cloud-based software dubbed Nanox.Cloud will complement the Arc with several value-added services, including a scan repository, radiologist matching, online and offline diagnostic review and annotation, connectivity to diagnostic assistive AI systems, billing, and reporting.
 Earlier this year, Nanox began laying the groundwork for Nanox.Cloud by collaborating with Qure.ai and CureMetrix to integrate their health solutions.

 The Arc’s underlying technology is the product of over 15 years of development and is based on silicon micro-electromechanical systems (MEMs), or semiconductors with both mechanical and electronic components.
-As opposed to legacy systems, which heat a filament to over 2,000 degrees Celsius to create an electron cloud that produces X-rays when pulled toward a metal anode, the Arc employs a field emission array of 100 million molybdenum nano-cones that generate electrons at low voltage.
+As opposed to legacy systems, which heat a filament to over 2,000 degrees Celsius to create an electron cloud that produces X-rays when pulled toward a metal anode, the Arc employs a field emission array of 100 million molybdenum nanocones that generate electrons at low voltage.

 An added advantage of this design is reduced weight.
-The Arc weighs in at around 70 kilograms (about 154 pounds) versus the 2,000 kilograms (about 4,409 pounds) of most traditional CT scanners.
-The lighter weight ostensibly makes it easier to install and wheel around clinic settings.
+The Arc weighs around 70 kilograms (about 154 pounds) versus the 2,000 kilograms (about 4,409 pounds) of most traditional CT scanners.
+The lighter weight should make it easier to install and wheel around clinics.

-Nanox plans to make the Arc available globally in 2021and has announced contracts with:
+Nanox plans to make the Arc available globally in 2021 and has announced contracts with:

 - Hadassah Hospital in Israel for the development of early detection protocols.